MaxRocamora/MayaShaderLibrary/docs/_build/html/_sources/index.rst.txt

-MayaShaderLibrary's
+Maya Shader Library
 ===================

-A shading library tool to store, share and organize shaders in Autodesk Maya.
+A shading library tool to store and organize shaders in Autodesk Maya.
 Create and Manage Categories to organize, save and load maya shaders.

 Documentation